TauferLab/ANACIN-X/README.md

   1. Execution Trace Collection
   2. Event Graph Construction
   3. Event Graph Kernel Analysis
-* **Use Case Communication Patterns for Testing**: So that the user can test the framework mentioned above, we implement some respresentative sample MPI point-to-point, non-deterministic communication patterns for illustrating the value of the ANACIN-X workflow in the process of debugging non-determinism.
+* **Use Case Communication Patterns for Testing**: So that the user can test the framework mentioned above, we implement some representative sample MPI point-to-point, non-deterministic communication patterns for illustrating the value of the ANACIN-X workflow in the process of debugging non-determinism.
 We provide the user with the option to choose one of three communication patterns for a given executation of ANACIN-X:
   1. Message Race
   2. The Algebraic Multigrid 2013 (AMG 2013) pattern
   3. The Unstructured Mesh pattern